Since 2007, the CLF has been working for you and with you to protect our lake

 Sources of Funds

-Of the more than $673,276 raised through the end of 2020, two-thirds has come from private donors, including many shore owners and their families.
+Of the more than $800,000 raised through the end of 2022, over two-thirds has come from private donors, including many shore owners and their families.
 Nonprofit organizations representing the lake community, notably the Chateaugay Lakes Association as well as the former Chateaugay Lakes Arts Association, have also provided major support.
 In addition, the Milfoil Control Project has received contributions from the surrounding towns of Bellmont, Ellenburg and Dannemora.
 In 2008, the Foundation received a start-up grant from New York State that helped with milfoil control at the Department of Environmental Conservation (DEC) public boat launch.
-Fundraising events, including a summer raffle and annual dinner, have become an increasingly important source of support.
+Fundraising events, such as a summer raffle and annual dinner, have become an increasingly important source of support.

 Uses of Funds